ankidroid/Anki-Android/FAQ.md

-This document contains a list of frequently asked questions, it is intended to give
+This document contains a list of frequently asked questions.

 # Installing AnkiDroid